 Foreign companies also specifically rely on the research competence of Austrian bioscientists.
 For example, Sandoz, a subsidiary of the Novartis Group of Switzerland, has located its global competence center for biotechnology in Tyrol.
 Sandoz invested 100 mio.
 EUR in an expansion of their center.
-Shire’s Austrian facility is the company’s largest outside of the USA, and the most important research facility for biosciences in the group.
+Shire’s Austrian facility is the company’s largest outside of the USA.

 Booming biotech scene

 336 companies operate in the fields of pharmaceuticals and biotechnology.
 This sector is characterized by an impressive intensity of research.
 The approximately 100 specialized biotech firms invested the equivalent of 70 % of their total revenue in research in 2014.
 Primary areas of research include the efforts to win the battle against cancer and infectious diseases.
 The biotech sector has become an important economic factor, generating revenue of more than EUR 11.7 billion in Austria in 2014.
 Companies such as Boehringer Ingelheim, Eli Lilly, Takeda and Sanochemia account for the lion’s share.
 About one quarter of these firms operate in the core business of “red” and “white” biotechnologies.
 Vienna is the country’s biotech stronghold, with the Austrian capital home to every second biotech firm.

 Revolutionary medical engineering